olavoparno/translate-serverless-vercel/README.md

 ### Resume

-- Serverless function for translating text using `baidu-translate-api`.
+- Serverless function for translating text using `@vitalets/google-translate-api`.
 - Built following [Vercel's documentation](https://vercel.com/docs/v2/serverless-functions/supported-languages#using-typescript).

 ### Deploy it yourself

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/olavoparno/translate-serverless-now)

-- Keep in mind that by using the lib `baidu-translate-api` you would have to setup a environment variable called `XDG_CONFIG_HOME` to `/tmp/.config/` in order to store its cookies.
+- Keep in mind that by using the lib `@vitalets/google-translate-api` you would have to setup a environment variable called `XDG_CONFIG_HOME` to `/tmp/.config/` in order to store its cookies.

 ### Endpoints